scipion-em/docs/release-2.0.0/sources/docs/facilities/facilities-workflows.rst.txt

 A Scipion's project can be created, designed (adding protocols) and launched by a Python script by using the `Scipion's API <https://scipion-em.github.io/docs/api/pyworkflow.html>`_.

-We have a repository destined to share Scipion's code used in `EM-facilities <https://github.com/I2PC/em-facilities>`_.
+We have a repository destined to share Scipion's scripts potentially useful in `EM-facilities <https://github.com/I2PC/em-facilities>`_.
 Specially, we have an example of creating a Scipion's project using the API `here <https://github.com/I2PC/em-facilities/blob/master/usingAPI_demo/acquisition_workflow.py>`_.
-This code is loaded by the `form_launcher.py` at same directory and it can be run by
+This code is loaded by the *form_launcher.py* at same directory and it can be run by

 .. code-block:: bash

-    scipion python $EM_FACILITIES/usingAPI_demo/form_launcher.py [scipionbox.conf]
+    scipion python $EM_FACILITIES/usingAPI_demo/form_launcher.py [/path/to/the/scipionbox.conf]

-where the optional *scipionbox.conf* parameter is a config file that will be read in order to retrieve some configuration parameters.
+where the optional parameter is a config file that will be read in order to retrieve some configuration parameters.
 If not provided, a default file in the same directory is used.

+See `here <facilities-API-demo>`_ to see in detail.